Sugar Prices Slump on Improving Global Supplies

+NY sugar on Tuesday fell to a new 8-1/2 month low but then recovered on some short-covering to closed mildly higher.
+In a bearish factor, Unica on Tuesday said that Brazil's Center-South sugar output rose +35% y/y in the second half of November and that sugar output in the 2023/24 crop year through November rose +23.5% y/y to 40.817 MMT.
+Meanwhile, Brazil exported 3.7 MMT of sugar in November, marking a new record for the month.

-Sugar prices Monday sold off to 5-1/2 month lows on improving global supplies.
-Last week, India's food ministry directed local sugar mills to stop using sugar cane juice and syrup to produce ethanol in the 2023/24 supply year to boost sugar reserves.
+Sugar prices were undercut by last week's news that India's food ministry directed local sugar mills to stop using sugar cane juice and syrup to produce ethanol in the 2023/24 supply year to boost sugar reserves.
 Green Pool Commodity Specialists said this could add 2 MMT of sugar to India's domestic supplies.

-As Brazil has ramped up its sugar production, sugar prices have tumbled over the past month.
-Unica on Nov 27 reported that Brazil Center-South sugar output in the first half of November rose +30.9% y/y to 2.19 MMT and that sugar output in the 2023/24 crop year through mid-November rose +23.1% y/y to 39.412 MMT.
-Also, 49.41% of the crushed sugarcane was used for sugar production this year, an increase from 45.97% last year.
-Meanwhile, Brazil exported 3.7 MMT of sugar in November, marking a new record for the month.
-In addition, on Nov 29, Conab raised its 2023/24 Brazil sugar production estimate by +15% to 46.9 MMT from an August estimate of 40.9 MMT.

-Another bearish factor for sugar prices was the action by the International Sugar Organization (ISO) on Nov 15 to raise its 2023/24 global sugar production (Oct-Sep) estimate to 179.9 MMT from a previous estimate of 174.8 MMT and cut its 2023/24 global sugar deficit to -335,000 MT from a prior forecast of -2.1 MMT.

 The Thai Sugar Millers Corp on Nov 1 projected that Thailand's 2023/24 sugar production would fall by -36% y/y to a 17-year low of 7 MMT due to a severe drought.
 So far this year, rainfall in Thailand is well below the same period last year, and the onset of the El Nino weather system could further reduce precipitation over the next two years.
 Thailand is the world's third-largest sugar producer and the second-largest sugar exporter.